totipham/pru211m-chase-breakers/README.md

 ## Controls

-List the controls for the game, including both keyboard and controller inputs.
+List the controls for the game, including both keyboard and touch inputs.

 ```text
 Keyboard: